DebiasedDTA: A Framework for Improving the Generalizability of Drug-Target Affinity Prediction Models: Introduction

-We experiment with several guide and predictor variants to evaluate DebiasedDTA.
-The results show that the proposed model training framework can increase robustness to dataset biases and enhance out-of-distribution prediction performance of DTA models with various drug-target representations.
+We experiment with two guide and five predictor variants to evaluate the proposed DebiasedDTA training framework.
+The results show that the proposed model training framework can increase robustness to dataset biases and enhance the out-of-distribution prediction performance of DTA models with various drug-target representations.
 Furthermore, the improvement is observed not only for novel biomolecules but also for the previously encountered ones.

-The problem of overcoming dataset biases to achieve out-of-distribution generalization is a notoriously difficult one, and previously proposed methods still fail to consistently outperform basic empirical risk minimization in generalization performance both within computational drug discovery \citep{jiDrugOODOutofDistribution2022} and in machine learning in general \citep{gulrajaniSearchLost2020, kohWILDSBenchmark2021-arxiv}.
-Therefore our work is a step to achieve generalizable DTA prediction models for novel, as well as previously seen biomolecules.
+The problem of overcoming dataset biases to achieve out-of-distribution generalization is a notoriously difficult one, and previously proposed methods still fail to consistently outperform basic empirical risk minimization in generalization performance within computational drug discovery \citep{jiDrugOODOutofDistribution2022} and in machine learning at large \citep{gulrajaniSearchLost2020,kohWILDSBenchmark2021-arxiv}.
+Therefore our work is a step towards achieving successful DTA prediction models for novel, as well as previously seen biomolecules.
 To foster future research in this quest, we release pydebiaseddta: an easy-to-use python library where researchers can test their own guide and/or predictors, develop new debiasing techniques, and benchmark the generalizability of their models across datasets.
 The installation and usage instructions are available on GitHub: \url{https://github.com/rizaozcelik/pydebiaseddta}